Chapter 4 : A Perpetual Mess

 It was wiring that might work with both Muggle circuits and magical energy, a focus that might be powerful enough to act as both a battery and a converter, and an inhibitor that might be able to stop the whole thing from blowing up.
 It was too many mights for her wallet.
 If it fizzled in the end, she'd have no prototype and a very long bill.

-Scorpius would have the money...
-Money bought everything and wouldn't he know it, with the Malfoy company monopolizing the market one small-business bankruptcy at a time.
-She tried to not let pride get the best of her, but he was forcing her hand: what did Scorpius know about inventing?
-He was here to make money, which meant cutting corners and adulterating products with "market-friendly" options, like fancy color charms.
-So instead of a converter that worked well, you had one that sparked and smoked, but at least it matched your shoes.
+Scorpius had the money, and didn’t he know it, with the Malfoy company monopolizing the market one small-business bankruptcy at a time.
+Scorpius was here for profit, which meant cutting corners and adulterating products with "market-friendly" options, like fancy color charms.
+So instead of a converter that worked well, she’d end up with one that sparked and smoked, but at least it matched her shoes.

 Glancing up, she saw him—and lunged.